Posted by Chrom Tech on 20th Oct 2025

 Key Highlights

-- affinity chromatography is a powerful purification technique leveraging the specific binding between a target molecule and a ligand immobilized on a solid support.
+• Affinity chromatography leverages specific binding between a target molecule and a ligand immobilized on a solid support for precise purification.

 Introduction